Executive Content Editor

-After the lead song, audiences were then introduced to the two stars: Troy Bolton and Gabriella Montez.
-Despite the continuous efforts to showcase a budding relationship, Troy and Gabriella were decently-played protagonists with little interpersonal chemistry, aside from the nice blend of their voices.
+After the lead song, audiences were introduced to the two stars: Troy Bolton and Gabriella Montez.
+Despite the continuous efforts to showcase a budding relationship, Troy and Gabriella were decently-played protagonists with little romantic chemistry, aside from the nice blend of their voices.

 With more consciously modern directing decisions, such as having both a gender-inclusive cheerleader squad and basketball team, audiences immediately recognized how the 2006-scripted production might try to echo more of what high school is like today.
 However, with this came numerous problems and discrepancies.
-Despite changing the play the high schoolers would audition for to a more “feminist take” on Romeo and Juliet, the play’s core still focused on stereotypes and a literal commandment chalkboard of “rules” to fit in with your clique.
+Despite having the Wildcats audition for a more “feminist take” on Romeo and Juliet, the play’s core still focused on 2000s-era stereotypes with a literal commandment chalkboard of “rules” to fit in with your clique.
 Despite Sharpay telling Ryan to “Google” Gabriella, the entire cast still uses dated plastic flip-phones.
-The question becomes: when in time is this high school set?
-Are we in contemporary times or still reminiscing the 2000s?
-When is this play actually taking place?
+The question becomes: are we in contemporary times or still reminiscing the 2000s?
+When does this play actually take place?